robpearson/custom-meters-accelerator/docs/Metered-Scheduler-Manager.md

 ![add-task-2](./images/scheduler-add2.png)

-Publisher can schedule the task by click **Add Scheduler Usage Task** and the task will be added to the Sscheduled tasks.
+Publisher can schedule the task by click **Add Scheduler Usage Task** and the task will be added to the scheduled tasks.
 Once the task is added, the new task will show up in **Dashboard page**

 ![add-task-2](./images/scheduler-add3.png)